carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200309.md

 - - - -
 #### Last Two Weeks’ Summary:
 1. Prepped and imported online gifts using 3-step preparation templates.
 Remapped values in import templates to accommodate this year’s walk (each year the event fields change).
 2. Streamlined date values for gifts to better reconcile with finance.
 3. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
 4. Processed gifts in Amply portal awaiting action.
 When possible, created a portal account, gathered gift/employer IDs, verified gift was received, updated gift status in portal and Amply.
 Compared Amply report with dashboard.
 5. Received/processed feedback for first version of Client Services Salesforce manual from leadership.
 6. Created source report to perform contact information lookup for gala attendee registration.
 Mapped fields after cleaning up name data.
 7. Passed Salesforce Administration Certification exam.
 8. Attended and assisted at Annual Gala.
 9. Generated report showing demographics of DFI clients with activity in FY20 to date.
-10. Troubleshooted a Create New Donation error?? >> to another week
-11. Imported Gala Donations?
+10. Prepped spreadsheet for importing night-of gala donations.
-12. Created and sent out gala in-kind donation thank you emails.
+11. Created and sent out gala in-kind donation thank you’s.
-13.

 */// Additional SF/Ops issues addressed: ///*
-18. Monitored lite versions of internal team reports: satisfaction questions, expiring consent, direct referrals, etc.
+12. Monitored lite versions of internal team reports: satisfaction questions, expiring consent, direct referrals, etc.
-19. Monitored for issues after rollout of Forms, iPads, Activity Unit Names, Interactions object.
+13. Monitored for issues after rollout of Forms, iPads, Activity Unit Names, Interactions object.
 Answered basic questions/clarifications from case management team as they arose.
-20. Monitored for issues after rollout of Service File structure and Activity Label.
+14. Monitored for issues after rollout of Service File structure and Activity Label.
 Answered basic questions/clarifications from case management team as they arose.
-21. Reviewed State of Database presentation with supervisor.
+15. Reviewed State of Database presentation with supervisor.
-22. Revised profiles for Program to create case records.
+16. Revised profiles for Programs staff to create case records.
-23. Instructed Business Development staff how to format report for basic contact information in preparation for a potential import.
+17. Instructed Business Development staff how to format report for basic contact information in preparation for a potential import.
-24. Had to explain to JV about reports that TH already had, that i created as a copy for him for that specific rush task, and that TH should be running/asking about those reports herself.
-And exec instruction to say no.
+18. Clarified which reports existed already for VP of Client Services and assisted some staff members with using filters.
-25. Prepared data and structure for creation of demographic report for DFI Narrative which included: Updating Case Records with DFI and DHS values based on income and age of onset criteria.
+19. Prepared data and structure for creation of demographic report for DFI Narrative which included: Updating Case Records with DFI and DHS values based on income and age of onset criteria.
 Redesign of the connection between Case Record - Activity to relate these two objects within a report.
 Turned off validation rules and required fields to allow for update.
-26. Programmed Process Builder to populate the Case Record number into any Activity created based on its Service File.
+20. Programmed Process Builder to populate the Case Record number into any Activity created based on its Service File.
 Connected all Activities to a Case Record based on its Service File.
-27. Designed and drafted three new objects to better accommodate tributes,  gift notifications, and general correspondence related to a donation.
+21. Designed and drafted three new objects to better accommodate tributes,  gift notifications, and general correspondence related to a donation.
+Still in testing.

 - - - -
 ### Quarterly Goals